 Since 1989 he has been director of the National Science Foundation's Dynamical Systems and Technology Project.
 The goal of this project is to show students and teachers how ideas from modern mathematics such as chaos, fractals, and dynamics, together with modern technology, can be used effectively in the high school and college curriculum.
 As part of this project, Professor Devaney and his students and colleagues have developed numerous computer programs for exploring dynamical systems.
 These are written in java and are available for most computer platforms at the Dynamical Systems and Technology website.
 He has also produced the Mandelbrot Set Explorer, an on-line, interactive series of explorations designed to teach students at all levels about the mathematics behind the interesting images known as the Mandelbrot and Julia sets.

-In the summer he can usually be found cruising the waters off New England with his wife Kath and his old maniacal dog Killer or the new pups Cookie and Cracker (most often called Cook and Crack the Whackit Sisters) aboard the sailboat Cygnet.
+In the summer he can usually be found cruising the waters off New England with his wife Kath and his old maniacal dog (now deceased) Killer or the new pup Cookie (who is called Kooky by other dogs) aboard the sailboat Cygnet.
+Cygnet was great friends with the whales off the New England coast, as you can see in these pictures.
+Unfortunately, Cygnet decided she was getting too old to sail up to Maine or over to Nantucket, so she retired in 2015.
+It doesn't really matter to us, since we can still swim to Maine or Nantucket from Boston.
 In other seasons, except when stuck teaching, he can most often be found at the Metropolitan Opera in New York City trying not to hum along to Verdi, Wagner, R. Strauss, Rossini, etc.

 Like the cartoon character Dilbert, he has an artistic side: he collects a coffee mug from each College or University he speaks at.
+There are now over 350 coffee mugs all over his office.
+And he doesn't even drink coffee.
 Sick, huh?

-And, finally, like any dad, he can't help but point you to his kids (well, they're not really kids anymore) and grandkids:
+And, finally, like any dad, he can't help but point you to his kids (well, they're not really kids anymore) and all the grandkids over the years:

 List of Publications